 Vastly different industry types have all trusted Fathom with their 3D printing and additive manufacturing needs.
 Fathom offers award-winning expertise, speed, and quality over a range of accelerated product development and design processes.
 Your team can go from design to 3D printed prototype faster than ever before.
 Work with Fathom and discover how 3D printing can benefit your business.

-In this process, there are fewer errors as well as the opportunity to pinpoint and resolve problems before printing.
-To achieve a similar result using a traditional method, additional steps would be required, such as carving, milling, machining, or shaping.
+In this process, there are fewer errors since any issues can easily be resolved prior to printing.
+To achieve a similar result using a traditional method, additional steps would be required such as carving, milling, machining or shaping.
 In other words, 3D technologies enable the ability to fabricate geometries that were previously not manufacturable.

-Additive technologies have mostly been used for prototyping; and to create software and hardware components.
+Additive technologies have mostly been used for prototyping.
 Materials have steadily matured to produce production-quality end-use parts—a process termed Direct Digital Manufacturing (DDM).
 This is driven by engineers and designers engaged in both day-to-day and big-picture design vision.
 Those with more knowledge and comfort with Design for Additive Manufacturing (DFAM) will be better able to leverage the value of it.

 3D manufacturing allows industries to completely change the way they design, produce, plan and distribute.
 There is an increase in brands using 3D printing to remain competitive in their industries and to continuously innovate their products.
 Companies can now wait until there is consumer demand and quickly fill the need by 3D printing a product as needed in as small or large amount as required.
 Mass customization, faster times to market, rapid prototyping and making adjustments early in the development cycle, are just a few of the ways 3D printing is benefiting companies.
 Now, more than ever, 3D printing is being used to grow businesses and foster innovation.